zeditor01/using_zowe/docs/deploying_ums.md

 8. Subsequent Upgrades.

-## 1. Planning for ZOWE.
+## 1. Planning for UMS.

-UMS documentation
+### 1.1 UMS documentation

-The UMS Knowledgecenter is [here](https://www.ibm.com/docs/en/umsfz/1.2.0)
+This worked example is **NOT** a replacement for the [UMS installation documentation](https://www.ibm.com/docs/en/umsfz/1.2.0).
+It is a worked example that is intened to show readers a chronological view of steps to perform.
+Hopefully it will also make it easier to consume the ZOWE documentation.

 ### 1.2 Pre-Requisite Software
 The hardware and software pre-requisites for UMS and the Db2 experiences are documented [here](https://www.ibm.com/docs/en/umsfz/1.2.0?topic=installation-prerequisite-hardware-software)

 In addition to z/OS V2.4 or later, ICSF and RACF, minimum versions of ZOWE, and a number of PTF levels are documented at the link above.
 You should check the pre-requisites before proceeding.